dzc1/ironhack-amazon-april-2024-class-repo/weeks/week-9/Spa-intro.md

     - Modern SPAs can implement server-side rendering (SSR) or pre-rendering techniques to address SEO concerns, making them more search-engine friendly.

+### List of examples

+1. Gmail

+    - Google's email service provides a highly interactive user experience with real-time updates, seamless navigation between emails, and dynamic content loading.

+2. Google Maps

+    - Users can search for locations, get directions, and view map data without refreshing the page, providing a smooth and responsive experience.

+3. Facebook

+    - The social media platform allows users to navigate between their news feed, messages, notifications, and profiles without full page reloads.

+4. Twitter

+    - Users can view and interact with tweets, navigate through profiles, and check notifications without page reloads, ensuring a fast and engaging experience.

+5. Netflix

+    - The streaming service provides an interactive interface where users can browse, search, and watch content without full page reloads, enhancing the user experience.

+6. Trello

+    - This project management tool offers a dynamic interface where users can create, update, and manage tasks in real-time without refreshing the page.

+7. Airbnb

+    - The accommodation booking platform allows users to search for listings, view details, and make bookings with a responsive and interactive interface.

+8. Spotify Web Player

+    - Spotify's web player lets users browse and play music, create playlists, and manage their library seamlessly, providing a smooth user experience.

+9. Pinterest

+    - The visual discovery engine allows users to browse, save, and share images without full page reloads, creating a fluid browsing experience.

+10. Dropbox

+    - The cloud storage service offers a dynamic interface where users can upload, download, and manage files seamlessly.

+11. Asana

+    - A web-based project management tool that provides a highly interactive user interface for managing tasks and projects in real-time.

+12. Medium

+    - The online publishing platform offers a seamless reading and writing experience, allowing users to navigate between articles and create content without full page reloads.

+13. Slack

+    - The collaboration tool provides real-time messaging and updates, allowing users to switch between channels and conversations without refreshing the page.

+These examples demonstrate the power and versatility of SPAs in delivering a smooth, responsive, and interactive user experience across various types of web applications.

 ### Common Examples

 [Made With Vue.js](https://madewithvuejs.com/)